 What Causes Bus Accidents?

 With the many different types of bus accidents in Seattle, there are also many different causes for these accidents.
 Because of this, determining who or what was at fault can be a challenge.
-That’s why it’s so important to hire an expert bus accident lawyer.
-An attorney who knows the legal process, what proof to look for, and how to win your case against the insurance company.
+That’s why it’s so important to hire a Seattle bus accident lawyer.
+A Seattle bus accident attorney who knows the legal process, what proof to look for, and how to win your case against the insurance company.
 That said, the most common causes of bus accidents include:

 - Negligence by the bus company.
 Some bus companies cut corners in some areas to hit the bottom line.
 Their goals are to raise profits, but in doing so it puts people like you and me at risk on the roads.
 Things like proper training, enforcing safety measures, and following federal regulations often get left by the wayside to keep the corporate machine running smoothly.